-Clapping, Sleeping, And Serenading: The State Of The Union's Evocative Moments
+Clapping, Sleeping And Serenading: The State Of The Union's Evocative Moments

 Maybe the most genuinely moving moment of the evening came when Trump introduced Judah Samet.

-"Today is Judah's 81st birthday," Trump said, after explaining that Samet had survived both the Holocaust and last fall's shooting at the Tree of Life Synagogue in Pittsburgh.
+"Today is Judah's 81st birthday," Trump said, after explaining that Samet had survived both the Holocaust and last fall's shooting at the Tree of Life synagogue in Pittsburgh.

 The audience began a murmured melody that quickly turned into a full-throated "happy birthday" serenade, complete with conducting from Trump.